awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 ### Q6\.
 What's an appeal?<a name="pr-q6"></a>

-An appeal is when you send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account and provide the specific information we need in order to determine whether we can resolve the issue\.
+We reserve the right to place your account on probation when we detect certain behaviors or sending practices\.
+As an Amazon SES customer, you have the right to appeal this decision\.
+If we accept your appeal, we’ll remove the probation from your account\.

 ### Q7\.
 How do I submit an appeal?<a name="pr-q7"></a>

 To submit an appeal, send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account\.

+**Important**
+To protect the security of your account, we can only respond to appeals that are sent from the email address associated with your AWS account\.

 In your appeal, provide the following information:
-+ An explanation of how and why you think the problem occurred\.
++ Information about the root cause of the event that caused your account to be placed on probation\.
-+ A list of changes you've already made to address the issue \(not the changes you plan to make\)\.
++ A list of the changes that you've made to prevent the problem from recurring in the future\.
+Only include the steps you've already implemented, not the steps you plan to implement in the future\.
-+ An explanation of why you believe these changes will prevent the problem from happening again\.
++ An explanation of how these changes will prevent the same issue from recurring\.

-Please read the FAQ section specific to your issue for more information about the specific information that you should include in your appeal\.
+Depending on the nature of the event that led us to place your account on probation, we might require additional information\.
+See the FAQ topic associated with the issue you experienced for a list of the information you should include in your appeal\.

 ### Q8\.
 What if my appeal isn't accepted?<a name="pr-q8"></a>